mnot/I-D/variant/draft.md

 Provided that the cache has full knowledge of the semantics of `Accept-Language` and `Content-Language`, it will know that a French representation is available and might be able to infer that an English representation is not available.
 But, it does not know (for example) whether a Japanese representation is available without making another request, thereby incurring possibly unnecessary latency.

-This specification introduces the HTTP `Variants` response header field to address this shortcoming by communicating what representations are available for a given resource.
-This information enables caches that understand `Variants` to correctly select the most appropriate stored response, properly forwarding requests that cannot be satisfied.
+This specification introduces the HTTP `Variants` response header field to provide caches with enough information to properly serve responses -- either selected from cache or by forwarding them towards the origin -- for content negotiation mechanisms with known semantics.

 `Variants` is best used when content negotiation takes place over a known, constrained set of representations.
 Since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.
 Likewise, it works best for content negotiation over header fields whose semantics are well-understood, since it requires a selection algorithm to be specified ahead of time.